 Daniel Liss Daniel belongs to the generation brought up to perceive a distinction between public service and government service.
 Having overlooked local government jobs himself after college, Daniel knows all too well both the difficulties in and importance of attracting bright young people to serve in city government.
 Since joining the City Hall Fellows team shortly after its founding in 2007, Daniel has provided operational and administrative support.
 In addition to serving on the Board, Daniel administers the annual Fellowship selection process and manages all liaisons back-office functions with Community Partners.
 Daniel is a graduate of Phillips Exeter Academy and Amherst College, where he was awarded a prestigious research fellowship at the Folger Shakespeare Library in Washington, D.C.
 An avid traveler, Daniel lived and worked in China after graduating college.
 Daniel also has worked for the Domestic Violence Services Network in Concord, MA and Health Resources in Action, a public health non-profit in Boston.
 A die-hard Red Sox fan, Daniel lives just outside Boston, MA.

-Whitney Ramos, Analyst, San Francisco Public Utilities Commission: Whitney was a 2011 San Francisco City Hall Fellow.
+Whitney Ramos, Analyst, San Francisco Public Utilities Commission (Co-Chair): Whitney was a 2011 San Francisco City Hall Fellow.
 She worked in the Power Enterprise of San Francisco Water, Power, Sewer where she created reports on topics ranging from energy efficiency incentives to utility trouble response planning.
 Whitney graduated with High Honors from UC Berkeley in 2010, earning her B.S. in Environmental Economics and Policy.
 She continues to work for the Power Enterprise in the Regulatory Affairs Division.